England at the FIFA World Cup: Mexico 1970

-1970 saw the first World Cup finals take place in North America and England qualified automatically for the tournament by winning the 1966 FIFA World Cup.
+1970 saw the first World Cup finals to take place in North America and England qualified automatically for the tournament by winning the 1966 FIFA World Cup.
 England were drawn in a group with Romania, former world champions Brazil and Czechoslovakia.
 Each of the matches only saw one goal, with England defeating Romania and Czechoslovakia, and losing to Brazil, progressing them to the quarter-final second in their group.
 The quarter-final saw a repeat of the 1966 final, with England playing West Germany.
 England were hampered by the fact that first-choice goalkeeper Gordon Banks was ill, and Peter Bonetti played instead.
 England led 2–0 with goals by Alan Mullery and Martin Peters, but in the 70th minute, Franz Beckenbauer pulled one goal back for West Germany.

 After Beckenbauer's goal, Ramsey substituted Bobby Charlton, who overtook Billy Wright as England's most capped player ever, with caps totalling 106.
 Uwe Seeler equalised for the Germans in the 81st minute, thereby taking the game into extra time.
 During extra time, Gerd Müller scored the winning goal for West Germany which saw the German side win 3–2.
 This turned out to be Charlton's last game for England.

 West Germany 1974

 For the first time, England did not qualify for a World Cup.
 In a group with Olympic champions Poland and Wales, England could not overtake Poland.
 After only drawing at home to Wales 1–1 and losing 2–0 in Poland, England had to beat Poland at home, whilst Poland only needed to draw.
 Poland managed to withstand England's attacks in the first half.
 Poland took the lead in the 57th minute with a goal from Jan Domarski.

 England equalised six minutes later, with a penalty converted by Allan Clarke.
 England were unable to score any more goals with goalkeeper Jan Tomaszewski keeping England at bay.
 Brian Clough had previously called Tomaszewski a "clown".
-The commentator of the game then said "it's all over".
 Poland took this good form to the finals and ended in third place.
 After failing to qualify, Alf Ramsey resigned from his post and after a time, where Ramsey and his predecessor had lasted a total of 29 years, no manager was able to last in the job for longer than eight years.
 This ended when Bobby Robson became England manager.